Roots of China: 42 Inspiring Stories from 2024

 A Thank You From the Bottom of My Heart

 None of this would have been possible without you.
 To everyone who has read, shared, or commented on a post—thank you.
-To Iam Tham, whose story of reconnection moved us all—thank you.
+To Ian Tham, whose story of reconnection moved us all—thank you.
 To the artisans, historians, and storytellers who’ve shared their knowledge—thank you.

 You’ve reminded me that heritage isn’t just something we preserve—it’s something we live, something we share, and something we carry with us wherever we go.